DariaVoo/Lem-in/README.md

 School 21 project

 ## Task
-We have a ants farm - it's rooms and the tunnels connecting these rooms.
+We have an ants farm - it's rooms and the tunnels connecting these rooms.
 The goal of the project is to find the _quickest way_ to guide N ants through this farm.
 _Quickest way_ means the solution with the least number of lines, respecting the output format requested in subject.

 ### Basic constraints: